Academic Appointment & Promotion Policy

 The University is committed to retaining high quality staff.
-To enable the University to respond rapidly to opportunities to retain high quality staff, a fast-track promotion procedure will be exceptionally applied in circumstances of retention, as deemed appropriate by the relevant Vice Principal & Head of College, in consultation with the Head of School / Director of Research Institute as appropriate.
+To enable the University to respond rapidly to opportunities to retain high quality staff, a fast-track promotion procedure will be exceptionally applied in circumstances of retention, as deemed appropriate by the relevant Vice Principal & Head of College, in consultation with the Head of School as appropriate.
 In order to facilitate the efficient and timely handling of applications for fast-track promotion and to ensure that delays do not occur, applications may be presented to the College Promotion Committee for consideration out-with the normal timetable.
 In such cases, the normal assessment process detailed in this policy, and relevant promotion criteria, will be followed.
 Consultation / deliberation may occur via email and telephone.
 The Vice Principal & Head of College will determine the urgency surrounding such cases.

 Outcome Notification & Feedback